 \mbox{ }

-{\bf Acknowledgements}: I thank: my wife Claire, Amelia, Sophie, Tea, Sophie, Anya and Emily for being supportive of me whilst this work was done.
+{\bf Acknowledgements}: I thank those close to me for being supportive of me whilst this work was done.
 Professors Don Page and Gary Gibbons for teaching me about $\mathbb{CP}^2$.
 Dr Julian Barbour for introducing me to RPM큦.
 Professors Gary Gibbons, Jonathan Halliwell, Chris Isham and Karel Kucha\v{r} for discussions.
 Mr Eduardo Serna for reading earlier drafts of this manuscript.
 Professors Belen Gavela, Marc Lachi\`{e}ze-Rey, Malcolm MacCallum, Don Page, Reza Tavakol, and Dr Jeremy Butterfield for support with my career.
 Fqxi grant RFP2-08-05 for travel money whilst part of this work was done in 2009-2010, and Universidad Autonoma de Madrid for funding in 2010--2011.